 1. Applicants must have completed an AOA-accredited/ACGME fellowship in Medical Toxicology.

-2. The Written Exam will be offered via online proctoring in the spring.
-The next exam administration will be in spring 2021.
+2. The Written Exam will be offered annually, via online proctoring, in the spring.

 Become Board Certified

 3. Upon successful completion of the written exam, the American Osteopathic Board of Emergency Medicine will recommend osteopathic board certification to the AOA.

 4. You will receive a letter from the AOA via email once certification has been approved.